-Under the No Action Alternative, TVA would not close any of the surface impoundments, construct an expansion of the existing landfill, or complete any restorative actions at GAF.
 Therefore, no project-related environmental impacts with respect to wildlife would occur under this alternative.

-3.10.2.2 Alternative B - Closure of the APC via Closure-by-Removal and Expansion of the Existing Onsite Landfill vegetation, and early successional herbaceous and scrub communities within a disturbed industrial landscape.
+3.10.2.2 Alternative B - Closure of the APC via Closure-by-Removal and Expansion of the Existing Onsite Landfill

-Surface impoundment closure activities under Alternative B would include stabilization, clearing/grubbing, and CCR removal activities that would result in the disturbance of all existing wildlife habitat within the ponds.
-The habitat within the impoundments proposed for closure is comprised of a mix of open water and shallow vegetated areas, adventive herbaceous
+Surface impoundment closure activities under Alternative B would include stabilization, clearing/grubbing, and CCR removal activities that would result in the disturbance of all existing wildlife habitat within the ponds and clearing of the laydown/logistics area.
+The habitat within the impoundments proposed for closure and the laydown/logistics area is comprised of a mix of open water and shallow vegetated areas, adventive herbaceous vegetation, deciduous and evergreen forest, and early successional herbaceous and scrub communities within a disturbed industrial landscape.

 Under this alternative, most wildlife present within the project site would likely disperse to adjacent and/or similar habitat during construction.
 The closure of the ash impoundments would result in a loss of marginally suitable waterfowl and wading bird habitat.
-However, there is abundant waterfowl habitat elsewhere in the project vicinity along Old Hickory Lake/Cumberland River, including over 500 acres of emergent and forested wetlands and approximately 6,500 acres of open water (Table 3-15, Vegetation section).
+However, there is abundant waterfowl habitat elsewhere in the project vicinity along Old Hickory Lake/Cumberland River, including over 500 acres of emergent and forested wetlands and approximately 6,500 acres of open water (Table 3-16, Vegetation section).
 Similarly, loss of the scrubby habitat in the APC would remove some habitat for migratory birds of conservation concern identified by USFWS IPaC including the prairie warbler.
-However, over 18,000 acres of herbaceous, pasture, and shrub scrub habitats exist in the surrounding landscape (Table 3-15, Vegetation section).
-Given the disturbed nature of the project area, any impacts would be minor and would not have measurable impacts to overall populations of any wildlife species, including waterfowl, wading birds, or migratory birds of conservation concern.
+However, over 18,000 acres of herbaceous, pasture, and shrub scrub habitats exist in the surrounding landscape (Table 3-16, Vegetation section).
+The proposed laydown/logistics area contains approximately 14 acres of evergreen and deciduous forest habitat.
+Complete and permanent removal of wildlife habitat within the laydown/logistics area and the associated disturbed areas is expected under Alternative B. Impacts to wildlife using the forested habitat would be greater due to loss of more diverse forage and cover for wildlife associated with this habitat.
+However, over 15,000 acres of deciduous and evergreen forest habitats exist in the surrounding landscape (Table 3-16, Vegetation section).
+Additionally, the forested area within the laydown/logistics area has been disturbed and fragmented by former construction and operation of GAF.
+Consequently. the wildlife communities associated with these habitats consist of species that readily adapt to utilizing disturbed habitats.
+Given the disturbed nature of the project area and abundance of other similar habitats within the surrounding landscape, any impacts would be minor and would not have measurable impacts to overall populations of any wildlife species, including waterfowl, wading birds, or migratory birds of conservation concern.